campworkcoeman/campworkcoeman.org/get-involved/work-days.md

 ---
 published: true
 layout: generic
-title: 2025 Work Days
+title: 2026 Work Days
-description: Members of the Citizens of Shawtown gather at camp on (generally) the fourth Saturday of each month to help the Council Properties Superintendent with projects around camp.
+description: Members of the Citizens of Shawtown gather at camp on (generally) monthly to help the Council Properties Superintendent with projects around camp.
 Your help is greatly appreciated!
 keywords: work days, volunteer
 ---